-- (1) The amount represents goodwill arose from the acquisition of Mocha Slot Group Limited and its subsidiaries by the Company in 2006.
-The changes in carrying amounts represented the exchange differences arising from foreign currency translation at the balance sheet date. - (2) The amount represents goodwill arose from the acquisition of Japan Ski Resort on November 28, 2019 amounted to \$13,731 as described in Note 25 and the exchange differences arising from foreign currency translation at the balance sheet date.
+- (1) The amount represents goodwill which arose from the acquisition of Mocha Slot Group Limited and its subsidiaries by the Company in 2006. - (2) The amount represents goodwill which arose from the acquisition of Japan Ski Resort in 2009 as described in Note 25.
+As of December 31, 2020, the gross amount of goodwill and accumulated impairment losses were \$13,864 and \$13,864, respectively.